 - Circulation – drinking cold water lessens the pulse rate by 10-15 beats per minute and also lowers blood pressure

 - Fever – Drinking cold water when we have a fever is one method of cooling the body down.
-It is important to keep hydrated because the body is working hard to get rid of the foreign bodies that may be causing the rise in temperature.
+It is important to keep hydrated because the body is working hard to get rid of the rise in temperature.

 - Heat stroke – Similarly when you are suffering from a heat stroke, drinking cold water helps to reduce the body temperature and makes you feel better.